 I debated whether to call my site “Pivot or Die” or try to find another name that was more friendly.
 Let’s be honest, Pivot or Die sounds harsh upon first reading, but I have very sound reasons for sticking with this name.

 First of all, this is my personal site — it represents me fully and completely.
-From my experience of life I knew I have to change my life or I would die.
-It’s that simple.
+From my experience of life I knew I had to change my life or I would die — at least metaphorically speaking.
+It was that simple.
 There was no option.
 I reached a point where I could no longer continue to keep walking the path I was on.
 I had to change because I hated my life so much.
 Initially I was going to call it “Change or Die” but that was taken, thankfully, “Pivot or Die” was available — which I happen to like better than the former anyway.
+The word “Pivot” has entered our lexicon and it has remained with us, being used in a variety of ways; including businesses and personal change.
+To pivot is human and necessary for a good life.

 On my journey of life (so far) I’ve come to realize that in order to live a fulfilling life I must continually adapt, change, learn and grow.
 Standing still is not the way to a contented life.
 I’m happiest when I’m pushing myself and taking on challenges that genuinely interest me.
 Now, don’t get me wrong.
 I’m not saying that I need to continually be learning 24 hours a day.
 I’m not saying that I’m unable to relax.
 In fact the opposite.